 - On a slab set up in the courtyard of the Anajaneya temple – Annual Report on Epigraphy, 1918-19, no 223 of 1918 – dated Saka 13, corresponding to 1388 CE – Records that the Aivole (settis) and the mummuri-dandas of the several places like Hastinavati, Holekere, Harihara, Bada, Hemavati, Karnapura, Behuru-hadagali in the Pandu-nadu set up a Nandi-pillar in the santé-pete (market place) in Haluvagilu.

 - On a broken slab set up in a field to the north of the village Haluvagilu – Annual Report on Epigraphy, 1918-19, no 226 of 1918 – dated to eighth century CE on paleographic studies – written in Kannada – much damaged and mutilated

-How to Reach – Halavagalu is located 13 km south-west of Harapanahalli.
-It can be reached via bus from Harapanahalli.
+How to Reach – Halavagalu is located 29 km south-west of Harapanahalli.
+It is tagged in Google Maps therefore you will face no issues reaching to the town.
+You may reach here via bus from Harapanahalli.